2i2c-org/2i2c-org.github.io/content/blog/2024/retrospective/index.md

 At an organizational level for our team, this meant a lot of introspection and planning, a few new roles, a few departing team members, a funding crunch, a successful effort to dig out of it, and a new system of work organizing our team.
 We'll share more about all of this later, but here are the major implications for our team:

 - **We've raised another $2.2M in funding** to support our efforts in scaling and sustaining our network of community hubs.
 This gives us roughly another 2 years of projected runway (with some assumptions about revenue from contracts and grants).
-- **We've hired and incorporated more strategic and systems-level roles** to give our team support as it grows: a Product Lead, Delivery Lead / Chief of Staff , and a People operations manager.
+- **We've hired and incorporated more strategic and systems-level roles** to give our team support as it grows: a Product Lead, Delivery Lead / Chief of Staff, and a People Lead.
 - **We've re-organized our team into separate business development and product teams**, in order to focus on _providing an excellent technical platform and a collection of services that maximizes commnunity impact_, as well as _sustaining this service for our communities_.

 This has allowed us to more effectively coordinate our service enhancement and development efforts, and increases our ability to deliver improvements to our communities and to upstream projects.